ishandutta2007/beautiful-github-homepage/README.md

 <img alt="Uptime Badge" src="https://img.shields.io/endpoint?url=https%3A%2F%2Fbeautiful-github-homepage-git-monitoring-beautiful-github-homepage-team.vercel.app%2Fapi%2Fstatus%2Fup%3Ftype%3Dshields">

 > [!IMPORTANT]\
 > We're a small team, and to prioritize, we rely on upvotes :+1:.
-We use Top issues dashboard for tracking community demand (see [#1935](https://github.com/ishandutta2007/beautiful-github-homepage/issues/1935)).
+We use Top issues dashboard for tracking community demand .
 Do not hesitate to upvote the issues and pull requests you are interested in.
 We will work on the most upvoted first.

 # GitHub Stats Card